 Open Educational Resources

 Archive of educational resources and lecturers from universities.
 Link here.

-Free taster courses aimed at those considering Open University but everyone can access it.
+Free taster courses are aimed at those considering Open University but everyone can access them.
 Adult level, but some e.g. nature and environment courses could well be of interest to young people.
 Link here.